Motorcycle Test Ride Insurance: A Guide

-As with any considered purchase, it’s only natural that customers will want to get to grips with a new motorbike before they buy it.
+As with any considered purchase, it’s only natural that customers will want to get a feel for a new motorbike before they buy it.
 And while a test drive makes sense in a standard motor trade setting, it can be more complicated when motorcycles are involved.

 That’s where Unaccompanied Demonstration Insurance comes in.
 It can provide your business with vital protection while allowing your customers to get a feel for the bike – encouraging a sale.

-They don’t necessarily need their own insurance to do a test ride if your business has the right insurance in place.
+Customers can provide proof of their own insurance but this can be a risk to you if a problem occurs.
+Alternatively, the test ride can be covered by your dealership if your business has the right insurance in place.

 Typically referred to as ‘Unaccompanied Demonstration Insurance’, this policy extension covers risks resulting from customers trying out your motorcycles.

-While this is a standard feature of Torque Bike motorcycle motor trade policies, it’s not included with every product.
-Be sure to check your policy wording before allowing unaccompanied demonstrations.
+While this is a standard feature of Torque Bike motorcycle motor trade policies, it’s not included with every product on the market.
+Be sure to check your policy wording before allowing unaccompanied test rides.

 Unaccompanied Test Drive Insurance: What does it cover?